-Worship at St. Thomas's is centered on the Sunday celebration of Holy Eucharist, with carefully embodied ritual that is both ancient in tradition and modern in outlook.
+Sunday worship at St. Thomas's is centered on the celebration of Holy Eucharist, with carefully embodied ritual that is both ancient in tradition and contemporary in outlook.
 Music, offered by St. Thomas’s gifted choirs and the whole congregation, enhances the atmosphere of holiness.
-Thoughtful sermons apply the lessons of Holy Scripture to the current events and concerns of the day.
-A “soft play” area provides a comfortable space for even the most active children and their parents.
-The congregation gathers around the altar for the Eucharistic prayers, with children encouraged to draw near.
+Sermons thoughtfully apply the lessons of Holy Scripture to the current events and concerns of the day.
+Family‑friendly seating areas provide comfortable space for even the most active children.
+The congregation gathers around the altar for Communion, and children are encouraged to draw near.
 Everyone present is welcome to receive communion.
 As we experience God through worship with one another, we are strengthened to follow the way of Jesus in the world.

-If you are looking for a spiritual home, give St. Thomas’s a visit.
+If you are looking for a spiritual home, give St. Thomas’s a try.
 You won’t be disappointed.

 Yours in the Peace of Christ,